sd17spring/sd17spring.github.io/_days/day-2.md

      # do something else
 ```

-In addition to if and else, Python allows for 0 or more elif statements.
-The Python interpreter will first check the if condition, if it is true it will execute that block of code and then jump to the end of the entire block.
-If it is not true it will keep checking elif statements until one of them matches.
+In addition to if and else, Python allows for 0 or more `elif` statements.
+The Python interpreter will first check the `if` condition; if it is true it will execute that block of code and then jump to the end of the entire block.
+If it is not true it will keep checking `elif` statements until one of them matches.
 If one matches, that one will be executed and then we will jump to the end of the entire block.
-If none of the elifs are true, then the else branch will be executed if it exists, and if no else branch is present nothing will happen.
+If none of the `elif`s are true, then the `else` branch will be executed if it exists, and if no `else` branch is present nothing will happen.

 Here is an example.
 With a partner, create a Python script with this function definition.
 Try calling the function with a few values.
 Does it do what you expect?